tb0hdan/domains/README.md

 All data in this dataset is gathered using [Scrapy](https://scrapy.org) and [Colly](http://go-colly.org/) frameworks.

 Crawler code for this project is available at: [Domains Crawler](https://github.com/tb0hdan/domains-crawler)

+Starting with version `1.0.7` [Domains Crawler](https://github.com/tb0hdan/domains-crawler) has `robots.txt` support
+and rate limiting.
+Please open issue if you experience any problems.
+Don't forget to include your domain.

 ## Others